faststart-dev-lab-ap/faststart-provisioning-lab/01-manual-deploy.md

 where:
  - `{APIKEY}` is the one provided in the box note

-4. Log into the cluster following the instructions on the `Access` tab of the cluster page

-5. Create the resources in the cluster
+6. Create the resources in the cluster

 ```
 kubectl create -n ${DEV_NAMESPACE} -f ibmcloud-config.yaml